Technological solutions for tomorrow’s healthcare

 We continue to present April’s series of healthcare events in the Netherlands.
 On Tuesday, April 16, First Line’s like-minded partner the Medical Delta network organized its annual conference and launched an ambitious scientific program focused on technological solutions for healthcare.

-This research program was officially launched at the Medical Delta Conference at Delft University of Technology, where around 400 representatives from knowledge institutions, the business community, government bodies and healthcare institutions came together to talk about healthcare innovation.
+This research program was officially launched at the Medical Delta Conference at Delft University of Technology, where around 400 representatives from knowledge institutions, the business community, government bodies ,healthcare software development companies and healthcare institutions came together to talk about healthcare innovation.

 Erik Gerritsen, Secretary General of the Dutch Ministry of Health, Welfare and Sport, emphasized that the fast-growing healthcare budget of 85 billion euros now accounts for around 30 percent of the national budget.
 “But it becomes unorganizable even before it is unaffordable,” he said.
 “If we continue like this, 1 in 4 Dutch people will soon have to work in healthcare”.